redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/02a_CHECKLIST_PROCEDURE.md

   startingCSV: authorino-operator.v1.0.1
 ```

-Install the Authorino operator
+Apply the Authorino operator
 `oc create -f docs/notes/configs/authorino-subscription.yaml`

 Create a namespace to install the Authorino instance
 `oc create ns redhat-ods-applications-auth-provider`

-To enroll the new namespace for the Authorino instance in your existing OpenShift Service Mesh instance, create a new YAML file authorino-smm.yaml with the following contents
+Enroll the new namespace for the Authorino instance in your existing OpenShift Service Mesh instance, create a new YAML file authorino-smm.yaml with the following contents
 ```yaml
   apiVersion: maistra.io/v1
   kind: ServiceMeshMember